Virginia Heritage Grain Project

 Most Virginians are aware of the rich history our state possesses.
 Considered the “Cradle of America,” we are often reminded of its impact, whether due to historical settlements, myriad presidential birthplaces, revolutionary tenets, or its plights with indigenous and enslaved people.

 As distillers, many of us recognize that Virginia is also the birthplace of American spirits.
 A distinction that holds us to account and presses us to embrace and preserve ancestral tradition.
 Nonetheless, somewhere along the evolution of crafting spirits, efficiency found its way in front of flavor.
-And as much as we are wisely advised to be cognizant of the parameters of yield, it also makes little sense to create a lot of a product that produces minimal interest.
+And as much as we are wisely advised to be cognizant of the parameters of yield, it also makes little sense to create a lot of a product that produces minimal interest and doesn't stand out on the store shelves.

 Therefore, having been awarded funding from the Virginia Spirits Board Research and Education Grant Program, we have been tasked with studying some of our country’s oldest grains used in relation to the spirits industry, ultimately asking the questions, “Are the forgotten flavors of history waiting to be rediscovered?
 And are they worthy of being unearthed?”.